espruino/EspruinoDocs/boards/ESP32.md

 #### The actual flash

+Download [esptool](https://github.com/espressif/esptool) if you haven't downloaded it already.

 To flash the ESP32 we use `esptool.py`.
 Before you run `esptool.py`, make sure you know the flashing procedure for the board you have.
 Some boards have a flash button, that you press when you are running the flash utility.
 For boards such